Next walk : Group walks halted due to Covid, but walks with

-17th March Canal and River Kelvin circular walk.
+17th March2020 Canal and River Kelvin circular walk.
 Close to home and no public transport or cafe stop because of Coronavirus.
 9:30 Anniesland Cross, 9:45 Kelvindale Station.
 About 4 miles, flat paths.
 Bring a flask of tea/coffee if you want a hot drink stop!

 3rd March 2020 Glasgow’s Epidemics.
 Starting at Queen Street station, the walk headed for Rottenrow, site of the old maternity hospital for the first briefing on famous Scottish doctors and medical advances in Glasgow.
 We continued to High Street for the second briefing about medieval Glasgow, typhus, cholera, surgical advances in the Royal infirmary and the isolation sanatoriums.
 The talks continued as we headed down High Street and into Glasgow Green for coffee at Peoples Palace.
 After the refreshments we headed across the Clyde to the Nautical college, site of Glasgow’s leprosy isolation unit, before heading back to Central Station for the train home.